NMilivojevic/great-good/server/README.md

 ## Overview

-This project serves as the backend for a React application integrated with blockchain contracts using ethers.js for Ethereum blockchain interaction.
+This project serves as the backend for the React part of the application.
 The backend is responsible for handling API requests related to blockchain interactions.

 ## Project setup